Bear’s Den Pizza - 24 Hours to Hell and Back Update - Open or Closed?

 He asks the staff and customers to come out to his Hell on Wheels truck and reveals hidden footage.

-The footage shows black mould, rat droppings, a broken freezer, mouldy produce, dirty appliances, frozen food and an inappropriate owner.
+There is mouldy produce, dirty appliances, frozen food and an inappropriate owner.

 It is also revealed that they are missing 100 bottles of alcohol.

-Gordon calls the staff together for a meeting and they tell him that no one cares and Steven has been drinking and misbehaving for years.
+Gordon calls the staff together for a meeting and they tell him that no one cares.

-The staff can't raise concerns as he starts a fight and is out of control and he throws chairs and tables about.
+They think he is out of control and he throws chairs and tables about.

-They raised it to Brad but nothing was done and the staff admit he does scare them when he is in a rage.
+The staff admit he does scare them when he is in a rage.

 Steven is defensive and says he can put holes in the walls because he built the walls.